 The tenor member of the family of wind instruments invented by Adolphe Sax in 1840.
 The tenor saxophone (tenor sax) is made of brass with a tapered bore.
 It has a single reed similar to a clarinet and a fingering system is based on that of the oboe.
 The tenor saxophone is a common instrument in saxophone ensembles, concert and symphonic bands, big bands, and often as a solo instrument in rock, Rock n' Roll, rhythm and blues, and jazz genres.

-See also soprano saxophone, alto saxophone, tenor saxophone, baritone saxophone, bass saxophone.
+The common saxophone family (from highest to lowest pitch) consists of the soprano saxophone, alto saxophone, tenor saxophone, baritone saxophone, and bass saxophone.

 Photo courtesy of G. Leblanc Corporation